London Marathon Ballot: everything you need to know

 When can you apply for a ballot place?

 There are strict dates around entering the ballot.
-The ballot for The London Marathon 2024 opened on April 22, 2023 and closed on 28 April.
-Applicants were notified if they had secured a spot on July 6.
+The ballot for The London Marathon 2025 opened and closed in April.
+Applicants were notified if they had secured a spot in June.

 How much does it cost to enter the London Marathon ballot?